Zeebrow/homelab-html/README.md

 # homelab-html
 This is a project to host a React webpage.

+## Motivation
+Hell if I know.
+To keep me out of the sunlight?

+## Plan
 The webpage's purpose will be to collect data from page visitors, such as:

 <ul>
 <li>Time spent on a page</li>